TritonVM/triton-vm/specification/isa.md

 The arithmetization of the VM is defined over the *B-field* $\mathbb{F}_p$ where $p=2^{64}-2^{32}+1$.
 This means the registers and memory elements take values from $\mathbb{F}_p$, and the transition function gives rise to low-degree transition verification polynomials from the ring of multivariate polynomials over $\mathbb{F}_p$.

+Instructions have variable width: they either consist of one word, i.e., one B-Field element, or of two words, i.e., two B-Field elements.
+An example for a single-word instruction is `pop`, removing the top of the stack.
+An example for a double-word instruction is `push` + `arg`, pushing `arg` to the stack.

 ## Data Structures

 **Memory**